 I wanted to make this remarkable cake for a fiesta party, but the first two attempts were total failures.
 The third time around was perfection and raves from the friends and family on the both the taste and the presentation.
 Learn from my mistakes below and get your layered, sweet Impossible Chocoflan to turn out …

-Read More about Orange Chocoflan (Impossible Cake): Tips for Avoiding Failure
+Read More about Chocoflan (Impossible Cake) Recipe + Tips for Success

 This classic Mexican pumpkin seed and tomatillo sauce, sometimes referred to as green mole or mole verde, is tangy, herbal and a little spicy.
 The pipián sauce is a rich blend of pumpkin seeds, spices, tomatillos, and roasted poblano peppers.
 Once the sauce ingredients are pureed in a blender, it is then briefly simmered with …